Sen. Lois Court

 Senate District 31 (Denver & Arapahoe Counties)

 Senator Lois Court was elected to the State Senate in 2016, and was elected Caucus Chair by her peers that same year.
 In the State House, where she served House District 6 from 2008 to 2016, Lois earned a reputation as a leader who puts partisanship aside to do what’s best for Colorado.
-She serves on the Senate Finance Committee, and the State, Veterans, and Military Affairs Committee, and as a member of Legislative Council.
+She serves as Chair of the Senate Finance Committee, Vice Chair of the State, Veterans, and Military Affairs Committee, and as a member of Legislative Council.

 Before being elected to serve in the Colorado General Assembly, Lois served as a legislative staffer for a member of the Colorado General Assembly, where she became very familiar with the procedures in the Golden Dome.
 She also served as an aide in Denver Mayor Wellington Webb’s administration.
 Her roles included Director of Administration in the General Services Department, Director of the Mayor’s Office of Volunteerism, and Director of the Mayor’s Office of Neighborhood Response.